Skip to content

 Manifest ledger (CRP 2.2)

 Cross-turn continuity.
-Every verified manifest is appended to crp_sessions/<session_id>.manifest.jsonl:
+Every verified manifest is appended to the configured session ledger (e.g. sessions/<session_id>.manifest.jsonl):

 from crp import ManifestLedger